 Although involved in several industries (e.g., iron, agriculture, pottery), it would be coal that would make the Fitzwilliam family one of the wealthiest families in England.
 Money was no object for this family who furnished the 300+ room house elaborately, employed about 1,000 staff members on the estate, and hosted important political figures, aristocracy, and royalty.
 At the death of the 6th Earl in 1902, the family’s fortune is estimated to be equivalent to £3 billion.

 If you’ve seen Downton Abbey, the fictional Crawley family would have had nothing on the real-life Fitzwilliams in their heyday.
-In fact, it would be the 1912 royal visit of King George V and Queen Mary that would inspire the main plotline of the 2019 film Downton Abbey, and indeed Wentworth Woodhouse was used as a filming location.
+In fact, it would be the 1912 royal visit of King George V and Queen Mary that would inspire the main plotline of the 2019 film Downton Abbey, and indeed Wentworth Woodhouse was used as a filming location in the movie.
 (The main filming location for the show and film is Highclere Castle.)

 The Decline of Wentworth Woodhouse